 Whether you choose to paddle the Northwest Arm, the Prospect coves, the Halifax harbour or anywhere else in the Halifax Region, kayaking is a great way to honour the ocean with little more than a thin layer between you and the sea.

-St. Mary’s Boat Club offers canoeing and kayaking programs on the Northwest Arm for all skill levels, and FREE canoe rentals on weekends from June 1-Sept 30.
-They also offer Paddle Nights on Mondays and Wednesdays throughout the summer for just $15.
+St. Mary’s Boat Club offers canoeing and kayaking programs on the Northwest Arm for all skill levels, and free canoe rentals on weekends throughout the summer.
 Learn more here.

 Want more paddling info?
 Check out 9 BEST Routes for Canoeing and Kayaking in Halifax!

-2 – Get out surfing on the Eastern Shore
+2 – Get out and surf on the Eastern Shore

 Get out and enjoy one of Halifax’s best features – our fantastic surf conditions, especially at Lawrencetown Beach and Martinique Beach on the Eastern Shore.